grz0zrg/projecteuler/README.md

 | JavaScript 	|         61        	|
 |    Java    	|        118        	|

-Note: Should be taken with a grain of salt, the Java version of the program is surely not the most optimal one.
+Note: Should be taken with a grain of salt, the Java version of the program is surely not an optimal one.